MysticTempest/mcimport/README.md

 that is to be converted.
 The output should be an empty folder, and no map.sqlite should be present in the empty folder.

-The output is a world folder that is playable, permitted that the required minetest mods are installed.
-If mods are missing, you will encounter "Unknown" blocks in the minetest world.
+The output is a world folder that is playable, permitted that you're using the MineClone2 sub-game.
+This is a WIP, so you may still encounter "Unknown" blocks in the Minetest world.

 This mcimport fork was created to improve on the existing mcimport project, with one significant change: This form aims to create